Defending The Bultaco Honor

 Replace the Sucky Amal Carburetor With A Mikuni: The truth is any carb works well when running wide open.
 It is the low RPM response that is a true test of a good carburetor.
 Look at the Sherpa-T trials bikes that Sammy Miller rode to all those world championships.
 The Spanish Amal was proven as the best carburetor in the world.
 The Amal on Bultacos did not have a choke, so you pushed a primer button to flood the engine so you could start it when cold.
 Since there was no choke, the bike would sputter and cough until it was warm.
 This might be the reason the magazine editors thought the Amal sucked.
 The Amal was much more easy to tune and jet than a Mikuni!
 In the late 1970s, Bultaco switched to Bing Carbs and they were a pain to tune, just like the Mikuni.

 The 350 Pursang Is Too Underpowered To Win: This is bunk, as back in 1972 and 1973 the 250 Pursang was fast enough to win in the 500 class.
 The 350 was a 326cc version of the 250.
 Just like the 250, the 350 Bul loved to rev out on top.
 In a drag race, the 350 was just as fast as the 1974 360.
 The 360 was more of a tractor.
 That means this 350 Sang could compete with the Husqvarna 360, CZ 400, and Maico 400.
 Even Jim Pomeroy was competitive on the 350 racing against factory tuned bikes!
 The theroy behind the 326cc Bul was 250 riders normally run faster lap times than the 500 class racers.
 A big bore 250 could be just the ticket for winning.
 This concept still works today.
 At the "run what you brung" Two Stroke Nationals last year, there were a bunch of big bore 295cc YZ, RM, and CR bikes entered.
-A few years ago, a 293cc Husky won.
+A few years ago a 293cc Husky won, beating bikes like the KX500 and CR500 AF.

 The Spanish Pirelli Tires Are Junk: Hey!
 The magazine editors got one half right!
 On the Bultaco dirt bikes, run a Metzeler knobby up front, as the front Spanish Pirelli really sucked.
 The rear Spanish Pirelli was pretty good.
 On a Pursang, the Metzeler front tire helped the front end stay planted, and was the difference between crashing and winning.
 Some early Buls came with Spanish Firestone knobbies, and they sucked worst than the Pirelli!